Giymo11/TiniBot/README.md

 Tini is back!
 ==================

 This is a little discord Bot, aiming to be gimmicky and fun.
-No serious features allowed here!
+Maybe even a bit useful!

+Features not considered (at least for now) are:
+* Anything that can be done faster the "proper" way
+  - Yes, this means google search
+* Anything that has no long term use
+  - Funny gimmicks that wear off after a very short time are just not worth it
+* Music playing
+  - there are special bots for this

 Contribution Guide